spacejack/pojod/readme.md

     import D from 'pojod'

-The default export can be used a type and a factory function.
+The default export can be used as a type and a factory function.
 It also provides some static helper functions as properties.

 The generic type `D<T>` can be used as a shorthand alias for `{[id: string]: T}`.